Why are many businesses instilling a DevOps culture into their organization?: Results, Findings, and Discussion

-Finally, the organizations also highlight that they expect that software products are more reliable and resilient (R02b), the management of the projects is more effective (R03b), and the IT cost is reduced (R03c).
-This can be observed in excerpts like these: \textit{``We expected an improvement in response times to incidents, performance and communication of the systems that support the platform, as well as more effective project management''} [ID07], \textit{``As a result of changing traditional project management to product-oriented management, we expected to improve the management and shorten development, deployment and QA times''} [ID12], \textit{``We wanted to bring the operations teams closer to the development and business teams.
-That is to say, if business asked for a new website, our idea was to give an end-to-end vision of this product.
-We did not want development and operations working separately, we wanted everything to be a single stream leading up to a new website''} [ID02], and \textit{``In the end, the main role of management is to seek fast time to market and decrease IT costs''} [ID5].
+Finally, the organizations also highlighted that they expected that software products would be more reliable and resilient (R02b), the management of the projects would be more effective (R03b), and the IT cost would be reduced (R03c).
+This can be observed in excerpts such as these: \textit{``We expected an improvement in response times to incidents, performance and communication of the systems that support the platform, as well as more effective project management''} [ID07], \textit{``As a result of changing traditional project management to product-oriented management, we expected to improve the management and shorten development, deployment and QA times''} [ID12], \textit{``We wanted to bring the operations teams closer to the development and business teams.
+That is, if business asked for a new website, our idea was to give an end-to-end vision of this product.
+We did not want development and operations working separately; we wanted everything to be a single stream leading up to a new website''} [ID02], and \textit{``In the end, the main role of management is to seek fast time-to-market and decrease IT costs''} [ID05].